Instruments: Voice, Violin, Piano, Viola

 Serving the musical communities of Beverly, Danvers, Peabody, Hamilton-Wenham, Salem and Lynn for over 14 years!

-Source: “Violin” Wikipedia, The Free Encyclopedia.
+Source: “Viola” Wikipedia, The Free Encyclopedia.
 Wikimedia Foundation, Inc.

-Our Violin teacher Ellen Allen uses a variety of methods for teaching violin based on the age of the student and their musical background.
+Our Viola teacher Ellen Allen uses a variety of methods for teaching viola based on the age of the student and their musical background.
 Ellen has used the very successful, technique-based Suzuki method for younger students, a method that focuses on aural learning in the primary stages and gradually incorporates note-reading as the student progresses.
 Some of the methods/books used include String Builder by Samuel Applebaum, the Wohlfahrt etudes, and the Hrimaly and Carl Flesch scale systems.
-Ellen’s students also gain a basic understanding of music theory, history, and will also learn sight-reading.
-She offers violin lessons for students age five and older.
+Ellen’s students also gain a basic understanding of music theory, history, and sight-reading skills. .
+She offers viola lessons for students age five and older.
 She welcomes any experience level, from beginner to advanced.

-Below is a list of teachers that teach the Violin at the Fabulous School of Music.
+Below is a list of teachers that teach the Viola at the Fabulous School of Music.
 Click on a profile to learn more.